searchblox/database-search/README.md

 faceted-search
 ==============

-Angular based faceted search front-end for SearchBlox
+AngularJS based faceted search front-end for SearchBlox

 - Download the plugin folder into the SearchBlox installation under /searchblox to use the package.
 - Access the angularJS based search page at http://localhost:8080/searchblox/plugin/index.html